damanbaird/EMTdubLZ/README.md

 75x #10x3/4 metal self-tapping screws - $11 (https://amzn.to/3cyaun0)
 3/4 of a spool of your preferred filament - $18

 2 Z axis supports that are staggered front to back and left to right providing a more rigid frame.
-Does take quit a bit of measuring to get everything square but, when done correctly this is a super stiff frame.
+Takes some measuring to get everything square but, when done correctly this is a super stiff frame.

 Derived from the original EMT8: https://www.thingiverse.com/thing:2818084